Under Maintenance

 Computing for All Student Code of Conduct

-While attending CFA during regular hours or during CFA-sponsored activities, students are expected to follow these basic rules, procedures, and expectations:
+While attending CFA during regular hours or CFA-sponsored activities, students are expected to follow these basic rules, procedures, and expectations:

-1. Join the Zoom class with a laptop or desktop, camera, and microphone, ready to work at the designated time that class begins.
-If you do not have a working laptop, camera, or microphone or need a hotspot for internet connection, please let us know before classes start and we can try to help you get set up.
+• If you do not have a working laptop, camera, or microphone or need a hotspot for internet connection, please let us know before the start of the course and we will try to get you set up with the necessary devices.

-3. Your priority at is to learn.
+3. Your priority is to learn.
 Avoid distractions that interfere with or are counter-intuitive to that mission.

 4. Always use work-appropriate language while maintaining friendly and courteous behavior.